google-marketing-solutions/feedgen/README.md

 learn how it should generate content for the rest of the input feed.

 The best examples to pick are products where:
-* You can identify product attributes of the existing title
+* You can identify product attributes in the existing title
 * You can propose a title that is better than the existing one
-* Proposed title has a structure that uses product attributes in fixed order
+* Proposed title has a structure that uses product attributes in a fixed order

 "Context" is a full content of product entry in input feed - and all data in the "Title Fed-Shot Prompting Examples" will be present in the prompts sent to Generation AI for each row of input.